The Benchmark Company lifts Baker Hughes Company [BKR] price estimate. Who else is bullish?

-Baker Hughes Company [NYSE: BKR] jumped around 0.71 points on Tuesday, while shares priced at $25.13 at the close of the session, up 2.91%.
+Baker Hughes Company [NASDAQ: BKR] plunged by -$0.88 during the normal trading session on Monday and reaching a high of $25.53 during the day while it closed the day at $24.56.
 The company report on December 7, 2021 that Baker Hughes Announces Major Turbomachinery LNG Order for the Pluto Train 2 Project.

 Order for high-efficiency gas turbines & compressors for main refrigerant train.